uben01/proto-share/README.md

 projectName: # Name of the project [required]
 inDir: # Directory where the proto files are located [required]
 outDir: # Directory where the generated files should be placed [required]
+forceGeneration: # Force generation of modules even if no changes were detected [default: false]
 languages: # Include which you want to compile to [at least one required]
   Java:
   PHP: